couchbaselabs/couchbase-spark-mllib-sample/README.md

 val houses = spark.read.couchbase()
 ```

-As Spark use a lazy approach, the data is not loaded until it is really needed.
+As Spark uses a lazy approach, the data is not loaded until it is really needed.
 You can clearly see the beauty of the **Couchbase Connector** above, we just converted a JSON Document into a Spark Dataframe with zero effort.

 In other databases for example, you would be required to export the data to a csv file with some specific formats, copy it to your machine,
 load it and do all the boring procedures to convert it to a dataframe (not to mention the cases where the file generated is too big).